Pitt Printing: Frequently Asked Questions

 What is Pitt Printing?

-The University of Pittsburgh’s printing service enables students to send print jobs from any location to Pitt Print Stations located in the Student Computing Labs and remote locations across campus, including most residence halls.
-You can print from Student Computing Labs and Computer Kiosks, as well as almost any computer with an Internet connection, and from smartphones and tablets.
-Visit Service Locations + Map for a complete list of Pitt Print Station locations.
+The University of Pittsburgh’s printing service enables students to send print jobs from any location to Pitt Printing Stations located in the Student Computing Labs and remote locations across campus, including most residence halls.
+You can print from Student Computing Labs and Computer Kiosks, as well as almost any computer with an internet connection, and from smartphones and tablets.
+Visit Service Locations + Map for a complete list of Pitt Printing Station locations.

 How does Pitt Printing benefit me?

 Pitt Printing gives you the ability to send jobs to printers from outside the Student Computing Labs.
 You no longer have to bring the file you want to print to a Student Computing Lab.
 You also have the option of printing documents on any of the Pitt Printing Stations located in the Student Computing Labs, residence halls, and other convenient locations throughout campus.
 Additionally, the service enables you to print documents from applications that are not installed on Student Computing Lab computers.
 Pitt Printing is the University-supported method for securely printing documents from outside the Student Computing Labs.